 Let’s be honest: does anyone really like paying taxes?
 Older adults who are getting ready to retire are usually very concerned about protecting their assets so they have enough funds to live a fulfilling lifestyle – and are also concerned about protecting their estate for future generations.
 When moving to a new community to spend their golden years, retirees would do well to consider the benefits that certain types of lifestyles can have, not just on their wellbeing, but on their taxes, too.

-“Our residents qualify for significant tax benefits when they choose to live in a Life Plan Community like ours,” says Jeanie Tini, Director of Marketing and Sales at The Estates at Carpenters, a Life Plan Community in Lakeland, FL that offers Lifecare.
+“Our residents qualify for significant tax benefits when they choose to live in a Life Plan Community like ours,” says Cristine Royer, Director of Marketing and Sales at The Estates at Carpenters, a Life Plan Community in Lakeland, FL that offers Lifecare.
 “In fact, when you run the numbers, it can be more financially beneficial to move into a Life Plan Community that offers Lifecare than it is to live at home – even after the entrance and monthly fees are taken into consideration.”

 It all comes down to one thing: health care costs.